 Both Aistear and Síolta highlight the importance of supportive and smooth transitions in early childhood.
 The Aistear-Síolta Practice Guide defines a transition as the process of moving from one situation to another and taking time to adjust.
 The Guide highlights that it is important to consider that transitions are a significant milestone in a child’s life and to consider that transitions are a significant milestone for children’s parents/carers also.
-Mary O’Kane 1, who has researched transitions in the Irish context, highlights that transitions are a shared responsibility and that a successful transition for children must be considered in the context of relationships between various stakeholders in the child’s life.
+Mary O’Kane 1, who has researched transitions in the Irish context, highlights that transitions are a shared responsibility and that successful transitions for children must be considered in the context of relationships between various stakeholders in the child’s life.
 Therefore a significant part of planning for smooth transitions is ensuring that we do this through collaboration with parents, children and other relevant people in a child’s life.

 A Whole-of-Government Strategy for Babies, Young Children and their Families 2019-2028 p.6 & 7